fandisus/node_trust/src/DataCommunicator.md

 # DataCommunicator
 Class for managing Business Models. **THIS CLASS HAS NOT BEEN TRIED WITH ANY PROJECT YET.
-USE AT YOUR OWN RISK.** Right now internally requires `PostgreDB` class.
-So **right now this class only supports for PostgreSQL** technology stack.
-Also this class was designed to be used with typescript.
+USE AT YOUR OWN RISK.** This class was designed to be used with typescript.

 ### Dependency
-- Internals: `Model`, `Basics`, `PostgreDB`
+- Internals: `Model`, `Basics`
 - External: `lodash`

 Designed to be used with the Model class.
-Right now internally requires `PostgreDB` class.
-So **right now this class only supports for PostgreSQL** technology stack.

 ### Usage
 #### Importing